Faculty & Staff

 For 40 years, Dr. Gill has worked in education and health care as a licensed teacher, program director, consultant and academic faculty member.
 From 1980-2000, she completed over 1,500 health care external consulting engagements throughout the United States and other countries.
 For five years, she served on the strategic planning council of the Fielding Graduate University, where she completed her M.A.
 (1995) and Ph.D (1998) in human and organizational systems.
 She completed her B.A.
 (1966) and M.A.
 (1974) with honors, at Michigan State University.
 She has published over 40 applied articles related to health care leadership and governance.

 email@example.com, (515) 577-0198

 Dr. James “Gus” Gustafson is the Leadership Scholar-in-Residence and core faculty member in Leadership Development for the Center for Values-Driven Leadership at Benedictine University.
-He is the former Chair of the Business Leadership Division of the International Leadership Association, former Editor-in-Chief of the Organization Development Journal, and 2010 recipient of the prestigious Global Strategic Leader Award given by the World HRD Congress.
+Gus currently serves on the Editorial Boards of the Journal of Leadership Studies and the International Journal of Servant-Leadership, is a past Chair of the Business Leadership Division of the International Leadership Association, former Editor-in-Chief of the Organization Development Journal, and was the 2010, 2011 & 2012 recipient of the prestigious Global Strategic Leader Award given by the World HRD Congress.
 Prior to coming to Benedictine, he was Director of Strategic Leadership Research and Development and Organizational Transformation at U.S. Cellular, where he received many awards for his pioneering work in leadership development and organizational change.